 Anna Jackson is a New Zealand poet who grew up in Auckland and now lives in Island Bay, Wellington.
 Pasture and Flock: New and Selected Poems collects up poems from seven previous collections, and includes twenty-five new poems written in the last few years.
-It includes many poems from Catullus for Children and I, Clodia, the two collections that engage with the work of Catullus, as well as readings of Sappho and Horace, and poems about badminton, billiards, salty hair, takahe, head lice, indexing, proof-reading, hens, truth and beauty.
+It includes poems from Catullus for Children and I, Clodia, the two collections that engage with the work of Catullus, as well as poems about badminton, billiards, salty hair, takahe, head lice, indexing, proof-reading, hens, truth and beauty.
+Interviews and articles about the poetry can be read here.

-Other work includes books on Diary Poetics, Verse Biography, the Gothic in Children's Literature, and so on, but most important is the editing of a new series of AUP New Poets, with the first collections AUP New Poets 5 and AUP New Poets 6 already published, and AUP New Poets 7 coming out in August.
+Other work includes a novella, The Bedmaking Competition, and books on Diary Poetics, Verse Biography, the Age of Adolescence, and other matters, as well as the editing of a new series of AUP New Poets, with the first collections AUP New Poets 5, AUP New Poets 6 and AUP New Poets 7 already published.
+AUP New Poets 8 will be out in August and can be pre-ordered now.

 “The world was flammable, we knew it was."